RappidDevelopment/EngineeringWorkflow/README.md

 Regardless if the project is using Scrum or Kanban, the board is where all work for the project is visualized.
 Tickets are never really assigned to anyone; the  team of developers pick them up as the project advances.

 ### <a name="backlog"></a>The Backlog & Failed Columns
 The *backlog column* is home to tickets ready to be worked, but that have not been started yet.
-These tickets contain a 'definition of ready' and have the business requirements, acceptance criteria and implementation details outlined and understood.
+These tickets contain a *definition of ready* and have the business requirements, acceptance criteria and implementation details outlined and understood.

 The *failed column* is home to tickets that have been implemented, but haven not passed code review, testing or acceptance from a product owner.
+There shoud be an explaination as to why the ticket failed.

 To start developing, select a ticket from either column.